List of county routes in Suffolk County, New York (26–50C): County Route 46

 County Route 46 is the county designation for William Floyd Parkway, a four-lane highway spanning from Smith Point County Park to almost near Wading River.

 County Route 46A

 County Route 46A was the original designation for the alignment along the west side of Brookhaven National Laboratory between Yaphank–Moriches Road and south of the unnumbered interchange with NY 25.
 It was eventually integrated as part of CR 46 while the old CR 46 (Upton Road) was abandoned to both the lab and private developers.

 County Route 47

-County Route 47 is the designation for Great Neck Road from NY 27A in Copaigue through NY 110 in East Farmingdale until it reaches the Nassau–Suffolk county line in East Farmingdale.
+County Route 47 is the designation for Great Neck Road from NY 27A in Copiague through NY 110 in East Farmingdale until it reaches the Nassau–Suffolk county line in East Farmingdale.